Superflows-AI/docs/docs/07-ui-components/01-superflows-button.md

 ---

+**superflowsUrl** `string`

+The URL of the Superflows deployment.
+This defaults to the cloud deployment, but if you're self-hosting, or connecting to a local deployment, you'll need to change this.

+---

+**AIname** `string`

+The name of the AI shown in the sidebar window.
+It doesn't affect the behaviour of the AI.

+---

-**userApiKey** `string` *Required*
+**userApiKey** `string`

 The API key for the user to access your API.

 Superflows calls your API to answer questions for your user.
 As a result, this is required if your API requires an API key to access it.
 This is never stored on our servers or in our databases.

----

-**hostname** `string`

-The hostname of the Superflows deployment.
-This defaults to the cloud deployment, but if you're self-hosting, or connecting to a local deployment, you'll need to change this.

 ---